 CTV purchased the building in 1999.
-It was home to their studios, and in 2006, it became headquarters to MTV Canada.
-Even though the hall was closed, there were still musical performances there, including one by U2.
+It was home to their studios, and in 2006, it became the headquarters of MTV Canada.
+Even though the hall was closed, there were still musical performances, including one by U2.
 Plus, The Rolling Stones used the space for rehearsals.

 The Building Today

 Info-Tech Research Group purchased the iconic building for $12.5 million in 2013.
-The IT research and advisory firm beautifully renovated the structure, and along with being their Toronto offices, The Concert Hall is once again open for events.
-The hall has seating for 700 guests and features a raised stage with a decorative arch, a hardwood dance floor, theatre lighting rig and incredible acoustics.
+The IT research and advisory firm beautifully renovated the structure, and along with their Toronto offices, The Concert Hall is once again open for events.
+The hall seats 700 guests and features a raised stage with a decorative arch, a hardwood dance floor, theatre lighting rig and incredible acoustics.
 The venue hosts concerts, corporate events, parties and more.

 Did You Know?

 - The Masonic Temple was original to be located at 16 Spadina Rd.

 - Before the Masonic Temple, the northwest corner of Yonge St and Davenport Rd was home to the Primitive Methodist Church, constructed in 1866.
 It later became the Christian Workers Church until 1904, when the building fell vacant.
 The church was demolished in 1916 to make way for the Masonic Temple.

 - In the late 1920s, there was a proposal for the intersection of Yonge and Davenport to be a north commercial hub.
 The Masonic Temple and the Grand Central Market Building (or what we know today as Canadian Tire) were part of that proposal that was never fully realized.